pmcnr-hx/unicorn-ninja-coding-challenge-2019-09-06/README.md

 (Adapted from: [_Daily Coding Problem_](https://www.dailycodingproblem.com/) @ 2019-08-21.)

-The number `6174` is known as Kaprekar's contant, after the mathematician who discovered an associated property: for all four-digit numbers with at least two distinct digits, repeatedly applying a simple procedure eventually results in this value.
+The number `6174` is known as Kaprekar's constant, after the mathematician who discovered an associated property: for all four-digit numbers with at least two distinct digits, repeatedly applying a simple procedure eventually results in this value.
 The procedure is as follows:

 - For a given input `x`, create two new numbers that consist of the digits in `x` in ascending and descending order.
 - Subtract the smaller number from the larger number.